nmtc-run/nmtc-run.github.io/pages/event-voyageur.md

 **Awards:** The top ten men, women, and nonbinary finishers receive a pottery mug; all finishers receive a medal.

-**Area events:** Coinciding with Voyageur race weekend, the city of Carlton, MN will be putting on their annual [Carlton Daze](https://carltonchamber.com/carlton-daze/) festivities, including a 5k Run/Walk, kids fun races, a spaghetti feed, and much more.
+**Area events:** Coinciding with Voyageur race weekend, the city of Carlton, MN, hosts their annual [Carlton Daze](https://carltonchamber.com/carlton-daze/) festivities, including a 5k Run/Walk, kids fun races, a spaghetti feed, and much more.
 Organizers really appreciate support on Friday evening, when volunteer help is always appreciated.

 # Race rules